< Back

 *Madonna and Child with Saints.
 Wood (transferred to new panel), 255 wide.

-A Gothic triptych.
-In the centre: an exquisite group of the Virgin and Child with two angels seated in the left foreground and right background.
-On the left: St Nicholas of Bari (wearing a chasuble embroidered with a Pietà and with three gold balls at his feet) and St Michael (weighing souls).
-On the right: St John the Baptist and St Margaret of Hungary (with a dragon at her feet).
-In the pinnacles: the Agnes Dei in the centre and the Angel and Virgin of the Annunciation at the sides.
-The proportions of the figures (eg St Margaret’s long neck) are unusual.
-From the church of San Domenico at Cortona, where it stood at the top of the left aisle.
+The triptych came from the church of San Domenico at Cortona, where it originally stood at the top of the left aisle.
 Fra Angelico’s famous triptych (also now in the museum) was the altarpiece of the corresponding chapel on the right of the high altar.
 Sassetta’s altarpiece was commissioned by Niccolò di Angelo di Cecco, a wealthy pharmacist.
 (The four saints in the side panels are the name saints of Niccolò, his two sons and wife.)
-Usually dated around the mid-1430s.
+It is usually dated around the mid-1430s.
 It was probably moved to the sacristy in the late seventeenth century when Niccolò di Angelo’s dynasty died out, but it remained in the church until the twentieth century.
 Severely damaged by damp during the Second World War, when (together with Fra Angelico’s triptych) it was walled up in the belfry by San Domenico’s parish priest.
 When it was taken out of its hiding place, it was covered with a thick layer of mould and the paint was coming away from the wooden support.
-Transferred to a new support during the subsequent restoration.
+Transferred to a new support during the subsequent restoration (1946-50).

 Detroit.
 Institute of Arts.